Post Holiday Seasonal Effect On Stock Market (Strategy, Examples, And Backtests)

 The trading edge will be presented as a monthly edge for our subscribers:

 If you’d like to have the Amibroker code for how to code these specific days, you can order it here and at the same time get access to the code for practically all our 80+ free ideas and strategies we have presented among our free trading strategies (plus a lot of Tradestation code):

 Post-holiday effect strategy – conclusions:

 Short-term trading is mainly about finding inefficiencies in the markets.
-This article has provided you with some ideas on how you can profit from the holiday effect but by looking at the days after the holiday – let’s call it the post-holiday effect.
-The last strategy which we didn’t reveal doesn’t trade often, but this is precisely why you want to automate your strategies.
+This article has provided some ideas on how you can profit from the holiday effect but by looking at the days after the holiday – let’s call it the post-holiday effect.
+The last strategy, which we didn’t reveal, doesn’t trade often, but this is precisely why you want to automate your strategy.
 Small edges add up.